Trump slams Romney during acquittal victory lap, says he's bitter over 2012 loss

 The "half a vote" was a reference to Romney voting to acquit Trump on obstruction of Congress and convict him of abuse of power — so Romney split his votes in half.
 Romney, in explaining his vote, said Wednesday, “The president is guilty of an appalling abuse of public trust.”

-Ronmey's vote triggered an intense backlash from Trump supporters, including the president himself.
+Romney's vote triggered an intense backlash from Trump supporters, including the president himself -- as he celebrated his ultimate acquittal.

-Also in his wide-ranging, stream-of-consciousness comments, Trump asked Romney's fellow Utahan, Senator Mike Lee, to apologize to the people of Utah about Romney for him.
+Also in his wide-ranging, stream-of-consciousness comments, Trump asked Romney's fellow Utahan, Sen. Mike Lee, to apologize to the people of Utah about Romney for him.

 "He's incredible, and right at the beginning, he knew we were right," Trump said of Lee, also a Republican.
 "And I appreciate you very much, you're just fantastic.
 And say hello to the people of Utah, and tell them, I'm sorry about Mitt Romney."